Hugo Blaschke: Life

-Blaschke was born in Neustadt in West Prussia (now Wejherowo) and studied dentistry in Berlin and at the University of Pennsylvania.
+Blaschke was born in Neustadt in West Prussia, now Wejherowo, and studied dentistry in Berlin and at the University of Pennsylvania.
 He trained as a dental surgeon in London and opened his own practice in late 1911.
 During World War I, he served as a military dentist in Frankfurt/Oder and in Berlin.
 After the war ended, he went back to private practice in Berlin.

 After treating Hermann Göring in 1930, Blaschke began seeing other top Nazi leaders for dental work.
 Blaschke then joined the Nazi Party on 1 February 1931.
-Göring recommended him to Hitler in 1933.
-Following the successful treatment, Blaschke became Hitler's personal dentist.
-As well as Hitler, he also treated Eva Braun, Joseph Goebbels and Heinrich Himmler.
-He joined the Schutzstaffel (SS) on 1 May 1935 and was appointed chief dentist of the SS on 31 August 1943.
-He was promoted to the rank of SS-Brigadeführer on 9 November 1944.
+Göring recommended him to Hitler in 1933, when Blaschke installed a gold bridge in the dictator's upper jaw.
+After successfully treating him, Blaschke became Hitler's personal dentist.
+In addition to Hitler, he treated Eva Braun, Joseph Goebbels, and Heinrich Himmler.

+In early May 1935, Blaschke joined the Schutzstaffel (SS), which supplied looted gold for him to use in fillings.
+Around 1938, he employed Käthe Heusermann as his dental assistant and Fritz Echtmann as his dental technician.
+Blaschke was appointed chief dentist of the SS on 31 August 1943.
+He was promoted to the rank of SS-Brigadeführer on 9 November 1944, around when he extracted one of Hitler's teeth.

 In 1945, as the end of Nazi Germany drew near, Blaschke accompanied Hitler to the Reich Chancellery in Berlin and the Führerbunker.
-As the Red Army was closing in on Berlin, on 20 April, Hitler ordered Blaschke, Albert Bormann, Admiral Karl-Jesko von Puttkamer, Dr. Theodor Morell, secretaries Johanna Wolf, Christa Schroeder, and other staff to leave Berlin by aircraft for the Obersalzberg.
+As the Soviet Red Army was closing in on Berlin, on 20 April, Hitler ordered Blaschke, Albert Bormann, Admiral Karl-Jesko von Puttkamer, Dr. Theodor Morell, secretaries Johanna Wolf, Christa Schroeder, and other staff to leave Berlin by aircraft for the Obersalzberg.
 The group flew out of Berlin on different flights by aircraft of the Fliegerstaffel des Führers over the following three days.